wombleton/gitlaw-nz/acts/I/Intellectual Disability (Compulsory Care and Rehabilitation) Act 2003.md

     (2) After examining the accused under [section 102(2)][140], the Judge may,---

-    *   (a) if the Judge considers that the accused is capable of being tried or committed for trial on the charge or indictment against the accused, direct that the accused be brought before the appropriate court; or
+    *   (a) if the Judge considers the accused is capable of being tried on the charge, direct that the accused be brought before the appropriate court; or

-    *   (b) if in the circumstances of the case the Judge considers it proper to do so and the interests of justice so permit, direct that the charge or indictment against the accused be dismissed (whether or not the accused is capable of being tried or committed for trial).
+    *   (b) if in the circumstances of the case the Judge considers it proper to do so and the interests of justice so permit, direct that the charge against the accused be dismissed (whether or not the accused is capable of being tried).

     (3) If, after examining the accused under [section 102(2)][140], the Judge is satisfied that it is no longer necessary, in the accused's own interests or in the interests of the safety of any person, class of person, or the public, that the accused continue to be cared for as a special care recipient, the Judge may order that---